Skip to main content

 + Capstone Project Sequence (6 credits)

-Students must finish CYBR 498 and CYBR 499 over at least two semesters.
+Students are required to complete CYBR 498 and CYBR 499 over the course of at least two semesters.

 Full course description for Cybersecurity Capstone I Concepts, Research and Planning